aileen-byte/Team14/README.md

 ## Single Cycle RISC-V Processor

-Our single-cycle Processor successfully executes RISC-V instructions, with each instruction completing in one clock cycle by preforming instruction fetch, decode, execute, memory access, and write back within a single unified datapath.
+Our single-cycle Processor successfully executes RISC-V instructions, with each instruction completing in one clock cycle by performing instruction fetch, decode, execute, memory access, and write back within a single unified datapath.

 ### Task allocation